TL;DR

 Relevant metrics include:

-Metrics must be aggressive but attainable and always linked to the company’s strategic priorities.
-When done right, this improves sales compensation plan effectiveness and revenue predictability.
+Metrics should stay aggressive but attainable, and tied to strategic priorities.
+Done right, this lifts plan effectiveness and revenue predictability.

 4. Decide Compensation Mix (Base vs. Variable)